Deutsch: Korsage / Español: Corpiño / Português: Corpete / Français: Corsage / Italiano: Corpetto

 Formal attire refers to clothing worn for formal events and occasions, characterized by a higher level . . .
 Read More

-Shapewear in the fashion context refers to undergarments designed to temporarily alter the shape of the . . .
+Formal Wear: Formal wear in the fashion context refers to clothing designed for formal events, occasions, . . .
 Read More